 Home / Collaborative Divorce

-Collaborative Divorce Illinois
+Collaborative Divorce Attorneys in Chicago, Illinois

 Collaborative Divorce Involves Both Spouses Working Together to Reach an Agreement Instead of Operating as Adversaries.

-A collaborative divorce is an alternative dispute resolution approach to divorce, where the goal is to help a divorcing couple settle their disputes cooperatively without the stress of a courtroom battle.
+This is an alternative dispute resolution approach to divorce, where the goal is to help a divorcing couple settle their disputes cooperatively without the stress of a courtroom battle.
 Each spouse is represented by their attorney and the parties agree ahead of time to settle their disputes collaboratively without resorting to contentious litigation.
 Both parties work collaboratively to find solutions that satisfy the interests of each party.

 Each spouse completes a sworn disclosure statement, comprehensive in scope and similar to the financial affidavits required in most divorce cases.
 When both sides work cooperatively, each side is typically more satisfied with the settlements as they have had input and more control in the negotiations.